pivorodrigues/devopstips/devops-essentials.md

     - Enterprise product by Atlassian

     - Out-of-the-box integration with other Atlassian products like JIRA and Confluence

+#

+**Tools for Configuration Management**

+- _Configuration Management Tools_

+  - **Configuration Management** - Managing and changing the state of pieces of infrastructure in a consistent and maintainable way.

+  - Configuration Management tools are a great way to implemement **infrastructure as code**.

+  - **Ansible:**